 Virtual Account Numbers (VANs) are different.
 These 16-digit, single-use virtual card numbers can be used to pay suppliers quickly and easily.
 They allow buy-side finance teams to add extra data to each digital transaction, streamlining reconciliation and reducing the risk of fraud.
 They also operate via pull payments, so the buying organisation doesn’t need to store payee details.
 This not only reduces the risks associated with potential data breaches, but also means there’s no administrative barrier to setting up new or one-off suppliers.
 There’s even an opportunity to gain rewards on each transaction.

 B2B payments are long overdue a refresh.
-And with new digital platforms like VANs, CFOs can finally start driving value for the organisation, one payment at a time.
+And the current economic crisis could be the push the industry needs to embrace digital platforms en masse.
+With solutions like VANs, CFOs can step-up at a time of extreme financial strain and start driving value for the organisation, one payment at a time.

 To find out more, read our latest eGuide: The need for payment alternatives is now.